mojaloop/mojaloop/README.md

 ### Creating New Issues

-We use the [mojaloop/project](https://github.com/mojaloop/project) repo as an issue tracker for all repos across the Mojaloop Project.
+We use the [mojaloop/project](https://github.com/mojaloop/project) repository as an issue tracker for all repositories across the Mojaloop Project.

 When creating a new issue, select from the issue templates provided [here](https://github.com/mojaloop/project/issues/new/choose)